Research-Based

 • Multi-Strain – twelve additional strains of probiotics

-• Prebiotic – FOS (Fructooligosaccharides) 100 mg, a prebiotic fiber, a carbohydrate often used as an alternative sweetener in products.
+• Prebiotic – FOS (Fructooligosaccharides) 100 mg, a prebiotic fiber carbohydrate often used as an alternative sweetener

 GNC Probiotic Complex - 25 Billion CFUs

-The sixteen probiotic strains in GNC Probiotic Complex are designed to help restore intestinal balance, while the prebiotic’s role is to nourish the good bacteria.
-GNC guarantees the viability of the 25 billion probiotic CFUs (colony forming units) through the product’s expiration date.
-Unlike many other probiotic products, GNC’s offering does not require refrigeration and is gluten and lactose-free.
-Each bottle of the GNC Probiotic Complex contains thirty vegetarian capsules, a thirty-day supply.
+The sixteen probiotic strains work to restore intestinal balance, while the prebiotic nourishes beneficial bacteria.
+GNC guarantees 25 billion probiotic CFUs (colony forming units) viability through expiration.
+Unlike many competitors, this product requires no refrigeration and is gluten and lactose-free.
+Each bottle contains thirty vegetarian capsules—a thirty-day supply.

 GNC Probiotic Complex Manufacturing

-GNC produces its own-label products under its manufacturing arm, Nutra Manufacturing, Inc. Nutra, with its 277,000 square-foot, state-of-the-art production facilities, is cGMP and FDA registered.
-Beyond those impressive certifications, the facilities meet all requirements for products exported to Europe, Canada, and Australia.
-In addition, the quality standards, over 150 quality and safety tests exceed the most rigid FDA requirements.
+GNC produces private label products through Nutra Manufacturing, Inc. This 277,000 square-foot, state-of-the-art facility maintains cGMP and FDA registration.
+Beyond these certifications, facilities meet export requirements for Europe, Canada, and Australia.
+Quality standards include over 150 safety and quality tests exceeding stringent FDA requirements.

-As mentioned, Nutra also provides contract manufacturing for other national brands through their SMP Supplement Manufacturing Partner model.
+Nutra also provides contract manufacturing for national brands through their SMP Supplement Manufacturing Partner model.

 GNC Probiotic Complex Ingredients

-While some probiotics may include a higher number of strains, such as 24 Strain Probiotic, GNC Probiotic Complex includes 16 specially chosen strains found in three separate blends/complexes.
+While some probiotics feature more strains, like 24 Strain Probiotic, GNC Probiotic Complex contains 16 carefully selected strains across three distinct blends.

-The three components of GNC Probiotic Complex’s formula are below.
+The three components of GNC Probiotic Complex’s formula are outlined below.

 LAB4 Probiotics – Lactic acid bacteria (LAB) and bifidobacteria